Freight Trains

 Q. What are CONTRACK trains?
 And ConRaj trains?
 And CARTRAC?

 CARTRAC is the name given to CONCOR's automobile transport service.
 It uses converted passenger coaches to hold automobiles in two decks.
 A typical CARTRAC rake has about 21 such modified coaches.
+Newer CARTRAC stock is built on a modified design of the passenger double decker coaches with loading gates at ends where typically a vestibule would open.

 Q. What is the Dedicated Freight Corridor (DFC)?

-Freight trains run regularly between India and Pakistan via the Attari (Punjab) - Lahore route.
-The Munabao - Khokhrapar route is under consideration [2007] for goods traffic (it is currently only used for the Thar Express passenger traffic).
-Freight trains have also been running regularly between India and Bangladesh on the Gede-Darshana and Petrapole - Benapole routes.
+Freight trains have also been running regularly between India and Bangladesh on the Gede - Darshana and Petrapole - Benapole routes.
 Another route connecting India and Bangladesh is Singhbad (India) - Rohanpur (Bangladesh).
 The Bongaon (India) - Jessore (Bangladesh) direct BG route has been proposed, and needs a 10km link constructed between Akhaura and Agartala.
 Nepal is connected to India by rail by the Birgunj - Raxaul line.
 See the international section and also the international links list.

 Q. How heavy are the freights carried by IR?
 What are the heaviest freights?

-[3/99] Among the heaviest freights regularly hauled in India are the 4700+ tonne loads hauled by two (sometimes one, depending on the gradient, etc.) WAG-9 locos in the Dhanbad Division.
+Among the heaviest freights regularly hauled in India are the 4700+ tonne loads hauled by two (sometimes one, depending on the gradient, etc.) WAG-9 locos in the Dhanbad Division.
 Earlier, these freights required multiple WAG-5 locos to haul them.
 Typical heavy freight trains in many sections use two or three WAG-5's at the front and two or three WAG-5's at the rear.
-Iron ore trains on the Kulem-Londa section, as well as other heavy freights in other sections such as on the SER can have up to 7 locos, for instance with 3 at either end and 1 in the middle, connected and operated through a system known as 'Locotrol'.
+Iron ore trains on the Kulem-Londa section, as well as other heavy freights in other sections such as on the SER can have up to 7 locos, for instance with 3 at either end and 1 in the middle, connected and operated through a system known as ‘Locotrol’.
 The Kirandul-Kottavalasa line, before it was electrified, often had many freight rakes hauled by 5 or 6 diesel locos (1960s).
-(Today 2 or 3 WAG-5 locos are usual for these.)
+(Today 2 or 3 WAG-5 or WAG-9 locos are usual for these.)

-[5/01] On May 17, 2001, a single WAG-9 achieved a top speed of 100km/h while hauling a rake of 58 BOXN-HA wagons (4700t) on the Sonenagar-Mughalsarai section of ER.
+(05/2001) On May 17, 2001, a single WAG-9 achieved a top speed of 100km/h while hauling a rake of 58 BOXN-HA wagons (4700t) on the Sonenagar-Mughalsarai section of ER.
 The 123km section was covered in 100 minutes, at an average speed of 72km/h.

 Trials have been conducted with a single WAG-7 hauling a 6000 tonne rake on level track near Gomoh; 5500t rakes have sometimes been hauled double-headed by WAG-9 locos; and 5500t rakes have also been hauled by two or three WAG-7 (?) locos.
 In 1998 a single WAM-4 hauled a 9000t (!) rake near Ghaziabad.
 In the early 1990s, a kilometer-long coal rake for NTPC's Dadri power plant was hauled on the Grand Chord.